realmanisingh/population-segmentation/final_report.md

 ## II.
 Analysis

 ### Data Exploration
-The data provided by Bertelsmann/Arvato consists for four different datasets that each contain over 300 features.
+The data provided by Bertelsmann/Arvato consists of four different datasets that each contain over 300 features.
 The largest of the datasets is the general population data (891,211 observations).
 The next largest dataset is the customer data (191,652 observations).
 The training data and test data both contain about 43,000 observations.

 The columns of every dataset are categorical with most of the categorical columns already encoded to a numerical scale.
 The data also contains many null values, like the 'CAMEO_DEUG_2015' that is missing 98979 observations.
 There were also three columns whose values were over 95% null.
 In addition to null values, there are a few columns that still contain strings instead of numbers so they will need to be encoded.
 Also, in the 'CAMEO_DEUG_2015' and 'CAMEO_INTL_2015' columns, there are occurences of the value 'X' and 'XX'.
 These were not mentioned in the dataset descriptions and it is not known whether or not they are missing.
 Another issue that exists specifically in the training data is the large imbalance between the positive responses and the negative responses.
 Only 1.24% of the responses are positive.
 This will make it difficult for machine learning models to learn how to classify positive instances which will lead to lower recall.